IrfanSayeed/School_District_Analysis/README.md

 ## **OUTCOMES:**

 Re-assessment of school summaries and individual school performance identified that grade 9 math and reading original scores were changed.
 The analysis was repeated using cleaned data, where all grade nine math and reading scores for Thomas High School were replaced with "NaN" values.
 This affected 461 students of a total of 39,170 high school students in the district.
-Representing 1% of the student population test scores.

 * **How is the district summary affected?**